ArthurrMrv/nlp_course/README.md

 4. Executes every tracked `.ipynb` file from a clean environment, ensuring the labs remain runnable end-to-end.

 This guarantees that any change merged into the main branches keeps the teaching material executable for students.

-> **Local tip:** If you execute the notebooks outside CI, run `python -m nltk.downloader punkt punkt_tab` once to mirror the CI environment.